AndroidPatch Module (APM)

 Every shell script running in the FolkPatch context will run in BusyBox's ash shell in standalone mode.
 This includes all boot scripts and module installation scripts relevant to third-party developers.

-For users who want to use this "standalone mode" feature outside of APatch, there are two ways to enable it:
+For users who want to use this "standalone mode" feature outside of FolkPatch, there are two ways to enable it:

 - Set environment variable